JasonRamirez7/Flogram-runner/Readme.md

 We can remove outputElement, which is a DOM element.
 It limits the ability to run code everywhere.
+And DOM handling even slows down the speed.
+We can get rid of DOM element.

 Instead, let's use an array.